 Postpaid services are provided in postpaid packages which consist of various services (i.e. call minutes, internet data, sms and etc.).
-These postpaid packages have been assessed to meet the definition of a series of distinct services that are substantially the same and have the same pattern of transfer and as such the Group treats these packages as a single performance obligation.
+As the services are separately identifiable and the customers can benefit from each of the services on its own, each service is accounted for as a separate performance obligation.